Senegalese wrestling: History

 Transcending ethnic groups, the sport enjoys the status of national sport.
 Traditionally, young men also used to fight as a distraction, to court wives, prove their manliness, and bring honor to their villages.
 Usually each wrestler (called mbër) performed a bàkk before the start of the combat.

 In general, bàkk (which could also be spelled as baku, bakku, bakkous) is an oral art performance that is used to boast about oneself in order to instill a sense of fear or reverence in the audience or rivals.
 Bàkk is not only used in the context of wrestling but can also be used in political speeches or other encounters in which someone feels the need to brag about his accomplishments to receive admiration.
 Not only is bàkk used to brag about oneself, but it can also be used to offer respect to one's elders.
 The performance of bàkk can be in narratives, praise songs, or poems.
 Bàkk is used to complement the wrestler's physical presence by adding artistic elegance and verbal cleverness.
-Wolof wrestlers use the bàkk to present themselves as exceptional and impressive.
+Wolof wrestlers use the bàakk to present themselves as exceptional and impressive.

 The oral art of the bàkk, used by the Senegalese wrestlers, has its history in griots.
 Historically, Wolof griots and griottes were singers tasked with relaying the eulogies of heroes and heroines who overcame hardships.
 Griots were used to sing praises to kings, wrestlers, and nobles in general.
 Griots usually came from lower castes and their task of singing praise was unique.
 They would accompany wrestlers, who usually came from upper castes to the arenas.
 In more contemporary times, Wolof wrestlers will now sing their own praises, which challenges the societal norm of praises only being sung by griots.

 In the 1980s Senegalese wrestler Mame Gorgui (called "The Darling Child of Dakar") performed a notable bàkk, which made him popular among the Senegalese people.
 This famous bàkk was repeated often by children in Senegal and sang on the national radio on weekends during which combats took place.

 Today bàkk is very popular in the country as an indication of male athletic strength and ability.
 Presently, wrestling is arranged by business-promoters who offer prizes for the winners.
 The 20,000-capacity Arene Nationale de Lutte in Dakar is the largest wrestling stadium by capacity in Senegal.

-The popularity of Senegalese wrestling has grown so much, that the top, most popular, wrestlers have been able to have television acting opportunities.
-But despite the growing popularity, Senegalese wrestling has come under threat of having their top stars lured away by the bigger money from mixed martial arts (MMA).
+The popularity of Senegalese wrestling has grown that the top, most popular, wrestlers have been able to have television acting opportunities.
+But, despite the growing popularity the money from mixed martial arts (MMA), Senegalese wrestling has come under threat of having their top stars purged by the lure of bigger money.